Welcome to Camp Hiawatha Summer Reading!

 Are you ready for a Summer Challenge?
-For every 200 minutes you read, you'll receive a free book to take home and an entry into a drawing for the Teen Grand Prize Basket.
-Plus, we've got plenty of fun stuff planned for the summer.
+For every 200 minutes you read, you'll receive a prize and an entry into a drawing for the Teen Grand Prize Basket.
+Plus, click here to see the fun stuff we have planned for the summer.
 Start tracking your reading challenge minutes by clicking this link: http://cslibrary.readsquared.com.

 Adults (Ages 18+)

 This year's adult event has been simplified for complicated times: read any book you like, record your books online, and earn entries for a prize basket featuring a Kindle Fire!
 Each book you record earns you one entry into the drawing.
 You can earn extra entries by also submitting a book review.
 Track your reading online at cslibrary.readsquared.com beginning June 15.
 We're also hosting events online all summer: Check out our event calendar here.